- About Soc.

 2015 Stage premiers in England of both The Hook (adapted from Miller’s screenplay), and his first ever play, No Villain.
 The Royal Shakespeare Company also mount Death of a Salesman with Sir Anthony Sher in the lead role.
 In New York, there is a new Yiddish language version of Death of a Salesman.
 Off-Broadway revival of Incident at Vichy.
 Three volume set of his plays from Library of America completed (edited by Tony Kushner).
 Numerous events and performances worldwide to celebrate Miller’s centennial, including an international conference at St. Francis College, in Brooklyn.
 Complete Collected Essays edited by Matthew Roudané is published by Bloomsbury.
 Library of America completed its 3 volume collection of Miller’s plays, edited by Tony Kushner.

 2016 New York City revivals of A View from the Bridge and The Crucible (both directed by Ivo Van Hove)–A View from the Bridge wins Tony awards for Best Revival and best Direction of a drama.
 The Arthur Miller Foundation celebrated Arthur Miller’s 100th Birthday with a star-studded, one-night-only performance of Miller’s seminal works.
 Penguin publishes Collected Essays, edited by Susan C. W. Abbotson, with the essays thematically grouped.
+Penguin publishes Presence: Collected Stories, containing most of the published short fiction in one volume.
 Oct.
 17th an updated website for the Arthur Miller Society was launched and the Historic Landmarks Preservation Center of the New York State Council on the Arts recognized one of the residences where Miller lived in Brooklyn Heights–62 Montague Street–the first Brooklyn apartment Miller lived after his marriage to Mary Slattery.